 In the 5 GHz Doppler Radar case, the first step after identifying the problem might have been to cause all certified units to disable any access to the sensitive band, thus immediately mitigating the interference.
 After this, engineering analysis that demonstrated most manufacturers' equipment was not creating problems would have allowed those manufacturers to reauthorize their units, while problematic systems would have been forcibly updated to corrected firmware before reauthorization.
-Had this type of mechanism been available, the entire Doppler Radar hraunfoss.fcc.gov/edocs_public/attachmatch/DA-05-424A1.pdf.
-While the Notice said DoD was making reasonable efforts with NTIA, and the FCC was working with the garage door opener industry, it added: "For security reasons, the Department of Defense cannot make information broadly available in advance as to the deployment of the new mobile radio systems."

-1 FCC Public Notice, Office of Engineering & Technology, Feb.
-15, 2005, issue could have been addressed with virtually no consumer exposure to degradation issues and rapid mitigation for the radars using the band.
+Had this type of mechanism been available, the entire Doppler Radar issue could have been addressed with virtually no consumer exposure to degradation issues and rapid mitigation for the radars using the band.

 A similar approach makes sense for cases of sharing based upon band/location databases for such things as higher power white spaces applications.
-Again, if devices are required to reauthorize periodically, then so long as the appearance of a new licensed user (e.g., new TV station) can be anticipated in the database update early enough to guarantee that all devices will re-authorize before the new station deploys, sharing can be accommodated.
+Again, if devices are required to reauthorize periodically, then so long as the appearance of a new licensed user (e.g., new TV station) can be anticipated in the database update early enough to guarantee that all devices will reauthorize before the new station deploys, sharing can be accommodated.

 The lesson to be drawn here is that since the demand for spectrum is arising from the explosion of smart devices that need to communicate, we should use those same "smarts" to enable safer sharing scenarios.
-It is also worth noting that the continued decrease in product costs makes this approach feasible even for very low end or low cost devices.
+The continued decrease in product costs makes this approach feasible even for very low end or low cost devices.
+Further, such low cost, less sophisticated devices already have significant access to existing unlicensed spectrum allocations, without requirements to rely on technology to renew an authorization to address interference issues or firmware upgrades.

-Finally, note that if this approach to primarily allowing sharing via smart devices is to take hold, the U.S. may need to take a leadership position in the international community to advance this more holistic approach to sharing controls.
+Finally, if this approach to primarily allowing sharing via smart devices is to take hold, the U.S. may need to take a leadership position in the international community to advance this more holistic approach to sharing controls.

-Proposed Recommendation #2: On a going forward basis, the Committee recommends that NTIA, in coordination with the FCC, require that in most new unlicensed or shared bands, unlicensed devices should be "connected devices" that are required periodically to "call home" (e.g., via a certified database, or directly to manufacturer) to obtain a firmware update, to be remotely disabled in a particular frequency, and/or to renew permission to access a frequency band or receive direction to move to another frequency band when necessary.
+Proposed Recommendation #2: To meet the objective of Recommendation #1, and to the extent possible, the Committee recommends that NTIA, in coordination with the FCC, require that in all new unlicensed bands, or in shared Federal bands designated for unlicensed access, that devices should be "connected devices" that are required periodically to "call home" to renew the authorization to operate in the band (e.g., via a certified database, or directly to the manufacturer), to obtain a firmware update, to be remotely disabled in a particular frequency, and/or to receive direction to move to another frequency band when necessary.